 Nothing quite compares to the hustle and bustle of Asian cities like Hong Kong, Hanoi and Tokyo.
 But if it’s sun, sea and sand you are searching for, Asia has that too.

 There are 48 countries in Asia and every one of them offers something different to Western visitors.
 While culture shock and language barriers can be disarming at first, travelling to Asia is an invigorating venture that is not to be missed.
+You also won’t have to worry about transferring funds to Asia, you can easily compare find out the best rates before you make an online money transfer to Asia.

 Travelling around South-East Asia is a popular route for many Americans, with many choosing to stay and set up a new life for themselves once the backpacking is over.
 No matter where in Asia you are going to be based, these expat bloggers have got you covered.